CP1404/Practicals/prac_10/README.md

     object.

--   `url_for()` is a function that returns the correct URL for a given view/route function so you don't have to know the exact path.
+-   `url_for()` is a function that returns the correct URL for a given view/route function so that you don't have to know the exact path.

 ### Modifications